 One hundred and thirty-one patients with 147 SNADETs were analyzed.
 The patient and tumor characteristics are summarized in Table 1.
-Ninety-four of the 131 patients (72%) were men and the median age was 64 yr.
-Ninety (61%) and 38 (26%) lesions of 147 SNADETs were located in the second portion and the third or fourth portion, respectively.
+Ninety-four of the one hundred and thirty-one patients (72%) were men, and the median age was 64 yr.
+Ninety (61%) and thirty-eight (26%) lesions of 147 SNADETs were located in the second portion and the third or fourth portion, respectively.
 The median tumor diameter was 10 mm.
-Thirty (20%), 61 (42%), and 56 (38%) lesions showed protruded (0-I), slightly elevated (0-IIa), and depressed (0-IIc) macroscopic type, respectively.
-Final histology showed that 47 (32%) were LGIN, 44 (30%) HGIN, 54 (37%) MC, and two (1%) SMC.
+Thirty (20%), sixty-one (42%), and fifty-six (38%) lesions showed protruded (0-I), slightly elevated (0-IIa), and depressed (0-IIc) macroscopic type, respectively.
+Final histology showed that 47 (32%) were LGIN, 44 (30%) HGIN, 54 (37%) MC, and 2 (1%) SMC.
 EMR and ESD were performed for 136 (93%) and 11 (7%) SNADETs, respectively.

 Table 2 shows the long-term outcomes of the 121 patients with 135 SNADETs who were under surveillance with an endoscopic observation for 12 mo or longer after ER.
 The median follow-up period was 43 mo (IQR: 24-60).
-The local recurrence was found in four EMR cases within 12 mo after ER.
+Local recurrence was found in 4 EMR cases within 12 mo after ER.
 All recurrence lesions were initially treated by piecemeal EMR (n = 2) or en bloc EMR with RX (n = 1) or R1 (n = 1).
 Eventually, those lesions were completely treated endoscopically.

 There was no case of local recurrence in more than 12 mo after ER.
 Also, no recurrence was noted in 88 cases treated by ER with R0 resection in the follow-up period.
 No treatment-related death occurred and none of the patients died of SNADET.
 One patient died of congestive heart failure during the follow-up period.
 Table 3 shows the details of recurrence cases.
 All the cases with tumor recurrence occurred after EMR with piecemeal or R1 or RX resection.
 Table 4 shows the short-term outcomes and adverse events related EMR.

 In the EMR cases, 82 (60%) and 54 (40%) tumors were resected with EMR-S and EMR-C, respectively.
 EMR-S was more frequently used for protruded (0-I) or slightly elevated (0-IIa) tumors than EMR-C for depressed (0-IIc) tumors (82% vs 26%, P < 0.001).
-En bloc and R0 resection rates of EMR-S and EMR-C were 89%/62%, and 89%/78% respectively.
+En bloc and R0 resection rates of EMR-S and EMR-C were 89%/62%, and 89%/78%, respectively.
 EMR-C showed a higher rate of R0 resection compared to EMR-S (78% vs 62%, P = 0.06) (Figure 3).
 No adverse event occurred in the EMR cases.
 Table 5 shows the short-term outcomes and adverse events related EMR vs ESD.

 The median size of lesions treated by ESD was larger than EMR (20 mm vs 9 mm, P < 0.001).
-Delayed bleeding, intraoperative perforations, and delayed perforations occurred in one, three, and two of the ESD cases, respectively.
+Delayed bleeding, intraoperative perforations, and delayed perforations occurred in 1, 3, and 2 of the ESD cases, respectively.
 One of the three cases of intraoperative perforation required emergency surgery.
-In two SMC cases, surgical resection was performed after EMR.
+In 2 SMC cases, surgical resection was performed after EMR.
 One case had an SM invasion depth of 500 μm and no vascular invasion and was negative for resection margin, whereas the other had an SM invasion depth of 1000 μm, mild invasion to vessels, and absence of lymphatic invasion, and was negative for VM0 and HMX.
 Additional surgical partial resection of the duodenum was performed in both patients with SMCs, with no recurrence or metastasis at 3 yr after ER.

 DISCUSSION